SomeoneElseOSM/mkgmap_style_ajt/legend_mkgmap.md

 Point water features (waterfalls, lock gates) are displayed with a name.

-Sluice gates, weirs and floating barriers and all shown with names.
+Sluice gates, weirs, floating barriers and derelict canals are all shown with names.

 ## Quality Control